What next for the Wagner Group in Russia?

 What next for the Wagner Group as leader presumed dead in plane crash?

-The Wagner founder, Yevgeny Prigozhin, is presumed dead in a plane crash – a turn of events that appears to leave his Wagner Group fighters rudderless and facing a highly uncertain future.
+The Wagner founder, Yevgeny Prigozhin, is confirmed to have died in a plane crash – a turn of events that appears to leave his Wagner Group fighters rudderless and facing a highly uncertain future.

-Prigozhin, a convict, turned gourmet restaurateur, turned warlord, is thought to have been on an Embraer private jet flying from Moscow to St Petersburg when it came down over the Tver region, killing everyone on board, according to Russia’s Civil Aviation Authority and several Wagner affiliated-Telegram channels.
-Another senior commander, Dmitry Utkin, was also reportedly on the passenger list.
+Prigozhin, a convict, turned gourmet restaurateur, turned warlord, was onboard an Embraer private jet flying from Moscow to St Petersburg when it came down over the Tver region, killing everyone on board.
+Two other senior commanders, Dmitry Utkin and Valery Chekalov, were also on the passenger list.

+That was the crescendo of a months-long feud between Prigozhin and Russia’s top military brass, over the decisions made during Putin’s invasion of Ukraine and the lack of support Prigozhin’s mercenaries had received in the battle for the eastern city of Bakhmut.

+Prigozhin had been a vocal critic of Russia’s chief of the general staff Valery Gerasimov and defence minister Sergei Shoigu over their leadership of the war effort over the winter months.

-Wagner’s dramatic uprising on 23 June was eventually called off after 24 hours, and with the mercenaries about 125 miles from Moscow, thanks intense negotiations with the Kremlin mediated by Belarussian President Alexander Lukashenko.
+Wagner’s dramatic uprising on 23 June was eventually called off after 24 hours with the mercenaries about 125 miles from Moscow, thanks to intense negotiations with the Kremlin mediated by Belarusian President Alexander Lukashenko.
 Prigozhin said his forces had consented to stand down to avoid spilling Russian blood in the streets.
 As part of the deal, Prigozhin – and a number of his fighters – agreed to relocate to Belarus.
-Although the Wagner chief would be pictured back in Russia, adding a air of mystery to his movements.
+Although the Wagner chief would later be pictured back in Russia, adding an air of mystery to his movements.

 Precisely what Prigozhin hoped to achieve has never been definitively established, but it is possible he believed he could topple Mr Gerasmiov and Mr Shoigu.
 It appears difficult to believe that he would do so without at least the tacit support of some of Russia’s military elite, but headstrong would be an apt word for Prigozhin.

-In the hours before Prigozhin is said to have met his end, there were reports in Russian state media that Sergei Surovikin, AKA “General Armageddon” – who was said to have close ties to Prigozhin – had been formally removed from command of Russia’s Aerospace Forces.
+In the hours before he met his end, there were reports in Russian state media that Sergei Surovikin, AKA “General Armageddon” – who was said to have close ties to Prigozhin – had been formally removed from command of Russia’s Aerospace Forces.

 What is known is that Pirgozhin and a number of senior Wagner figures met with Mr Putin at the Kremlin on 29 June, five days after the mutiny, for what appeared to be clear-the-air talks.
 According to the president’s spokesman Dmitry Peskov, a three-hour face-to-face meeting was held with 35 people in attendance at which Wagner unit commanders reiterated their loyalty to their commander.

-Speaking to a reporter from Russia’s state-controlled Kommersant newspaper a little later, Putin said said he offered Wagner troops several options, including continuing to operate under the command of someone he identified by the call sign “Sedoy,” meaning “Grey hair,” whom they had served under for 16 months.
+Speaking to a reporter from Russia’s state-controlled Kommersant newspaper a little later, Mr Putin said he offered Wagner troops several options, including continuing to operate under the command of someone he identified by the call sign “Sedoy,” meaning “Grey Hair,” whom they had served under for 16 months.

-“Many people nodded when I said that,” Putin continued, “and Prigozhin, who was sitting at the front and didn’t see this, said after hearing me out: ‘No, the guys do not agree with this decision’”.
+“Many people nodded when I said that,” the Russian leader continued.
+“And Prigozhin, who was sitting at the front and didn’t see this, said after hearing me out: ‘No, the guys do not agree with this decision’.”

 Wagner fighters have also been accused by the US of enriching themselves with illicit gold deals on the continent.

 Leading up to the crash, Prigozhin appeared to be making clear Wagner’s commitment to Africa.
-He was photographed attended the Russia-Africa Summit at the Trezzini Palace Hotel in St Petersburg in July, posing for photographs in front of maps of the continent and gladhanding diplomats, before this month issuing a statement in support of the coup in Niger and posting a video, apparently shot in Africa, encouraging Russian investment in the Central African Republic.
+He was photographed attending the Russia-Africa Summit at the Trezzini Palace Hotel in St Petersburg in July, posing for photographs in front of maps of the continent and gladhanding diplomats, before this month issuing a statement in support of the coup in Niger and posting a video, apparently shot in Africa, encouraging Russian investment in the CAR.
 Russian flags and chants mentioning Wagner have been a feature of demonstrations of pro-coup supporters in Niger.

 Rama Yade, senior director of the Atlantic Council’s Africa Center, said this may not have helped Prigozhin’s cause.
 “Putin was very clear about that when he said the mutineers ‘betrayed the country...
 He could not trust Prigozhin, who was under investigation for armed rebellion, any more.
 Even after his exile, Prigozhin was a threat to Russian interests in Africa, maybe a competitor with rival interests.”